 On successful completion of the course students will be able to:

 1. Demonstrate awareness of contemporary debates and issues in English or Creative Writing;

-2. acquire advanced interpretive skills in comprehension of contemporary theory and practice in English or Creative Writing;
+2. Apply advanced interpretive skills to comprehension of contemporary theory and practice in English or Creative Writing;

-3. demonstrate the ability to conduct research independently, and to express clear and informed arguments, orally and in writing, on aspects of English or Creative Writing;
+3. Conduct research independently, and to express clear and informed arguments, orally and in writing, on aspects of English or Creative Writing;

-4. demonstrate skills in writing an extended analytic essay or creative project demonstrating engagement with and knowledge of a chosen topic or theme at the advanced undergraduate level;
+4. Complete an extended analytic essay or creative project demonstrating engagement with and knowledge of a chosen topic or theme at the advanced undergraduate level;